Perdomo 10th Anniversary Champagne Robusto Connecticut Review

 Creamy Start, Earthy Finish

 The first third is all cream and nuts with a hint of earth.
 Mid-smoke, that earthiness takes a stronger role, balanced by persistent nuttiness and a thread of cedar.
 A touch of pepper from the Nicaraguan core keeps your attention without demanding it.
-This is the mild Connecticut variant, not the Sungrown.

 What does the Perdomo 10th Anniversary Champagne Robusto Connecticut taste like?